GraphQL is a specification (spec) for client-server communication. A spec describes the capabilities and characteristics of a language.

 SQL is a query language for databases.
 GraphQL is a query language for theinternet.

 GraphQL and SQL also have entirely different syntax.
-Instead of SELECT
+Instead of SELECT,

-to request data.
+GraphQL uses Query to request data.
 This operation is at the heart of everything

-GraphQL is built for the internet, it includes a Subscription
+GraphQL is built for the internet, it includes a Subscription type that can be used

 to listen for data changes over socket connections.
 SQL doesn’t have anything